million-coursework/million-coursework/README.md

 # Million-coursework
-This project will upgrade the former course selection project in many fields including improving Graphical User Interface (GUI), offering access control for ANU stuff and former bugs fixing.
-Students could select personalized course depending on their interaction with website and give feedback to ANU stuff directly.
+This project will upgrade the former intelligent Course Scheduler project in many fields including improving Graphical User Interface (GUI), offering access control for ANU staff and former bugs fixing.
+The Intelligent Course Scheduler, currently known as ANU ICS, offers interactive degree planning and personalised course discovery to make picking courses simple and enjoyable for students.
+It uses machine learning to recommend courses to students, and provides university administrators with a structured data model of the entire system of courses, majors, and degree requirements.

 The Intelligent Course Scheduler is coming soon!